 What is the ACS?
-The ACS is an ongoing survey that provides vital information on a yearly basis about our nation and its people.
-Information from the survey generates data that emergency services, build bridges, and inform businesses looking to add jobs and expand to new markets, and more.
-Source: U.S. Census Bureau
+The ACS (American Community Survey) is an ongoing survey of the U.S. Census Bureau that provides vital information on a yearly basis about our nation and its people.
+Information from the survey generates data that help determine how more than \$675 billion in federal and state funds are distributed each year.

 Public officials, planners, and entrepreneurs use this information to assess the past and plan the future.
-When you respond to the ACS, you are doing your part to help your community plan for hospitals and schools, support school lunch programs, improve
+When you respond to the ACS, you are doing your part to help your community plan for hospitals and schools, support school lunch programs, improve emergency services, build bridges, and inform businesses looking to add jobs and expand to new markets, and more.